Lissy93/web-check/.github/README.md

 The source for this repo is mirrored to CodeBerg, available at: **[codeberg.org/alicia/web-check](https://codeberg.org/alicia/web-check)**

 ### Motivation
-Often when I'm looking into a website, there's several things I always check first.
+Often when you're looking into a website, there's several things you always initially check.
+Think: Whois, SSL chain, DNS records, tech stack, security protocols, crawl rules, sitemap, redirects, basic performance, open ports, server info, etc.
-None of this is hard, and can usually be done with a series of curl commands, or using a combination of online tools.
-But it's so much easier to have everything presented clearly and visible in one place.
+None of this is hard to find with a series of basic curl commands, or a combination of online tools.
+But it's just so much easier to have everything presented clearly and visible in one place :)

 ### Features

 <details>
 <summary><h4>Expand to see all features</h4></summary>

+<sup>**Note** _this list needs updating, many more jobs have been added since..._</sup>

 <details>
 <summary><b>IP Address</b></summary>